harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ## Types

 We use `Type` to define types (instead of `Interface`) because of some important advanced features that we leverage in React.
+Note that many people disagree with Gabe on this, so be flexible in interviews, be ready to use `Interface` as well.

 <Rule>
   Wherever possible, use Type instead of Interface